Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Numerical results

+which can be written as a function of $\mathbf{a}$ and $\mathbf{d}$ using \eqref{eq:etaAHdef}, and the linear predictors.
 We used a Gaussian random walk prior for the attacking/defending strengths $a_{\text{team},w}$ and $d_{\text{team},w}$, together with a weak Gaussian prior on every attacking and defending strength.
 Let $\mathcal{T}$ denote the set of teams during the whole period considered (teams change from season to season due to relegation/promotion), then the overall log prior is of the form

 We set $\sigma^2=0.01$ (this means a strong correlation for about two years), and $\sigma_0^2=10$ (weakly informative prior).
 We considered 20 years of Premier League data (7600 games) from 19/08/2000 until 26/07/2020.
 Our model has $d=89526$ parameters, and the condition number of the Hessian at the mode is $\kappa\approx 4\cdot 10^3$.

-We have implemented RHMC, UBUBU and UBUBU-Approx with $\tau=40$ for this model.
+We have implemented RHMC, UBUBU and UBUBU-Approx with $\tau=10$ for this model.
 In the UBUBU-Approx algorithm, the target at level $0$ was chosen as the Gaussian approximation (with mean $x^*$, and precision matrix $\nabla^2 U(x^*)$), meaning that gradient evaluations were only used from level $1$ onwards.
-The test functions were chosen as $f(x)=x_1, \ldots, f(x)=x_d$.
-Our numerical simulations are presented in Figure \ref{fig:poisson_grad_per_ess}.
-As we can see, UBUBU uses approximately 13 times fewer gradient evaluations per effective sample than RHMC, and UBUBU-Approx uses 2600 times fewer gradient evaluations than RHMC.
+The test functions were chosen as $f(x)=x_1, \ldots, f(x)=x_d$. {Our numerical simulations are presented in Section B in the Appendix.
+However, we have summarized our results for this dataset in Table \ref{table:compeffPoisson}.
+As we can see, UBUBU uses approximately 14 times fewer gradient evaluations per effective sample than RHMC, and UBUBU-Approx uses approximately 5000 times fewer gradient evaluations than RHMC.
+In the case of UBUBU-Approx, the vast majority of the runtime is spent on generating the Gaussian samples at level 0 (these are generated using Cholesky decomposition, and then solving sparse lower triangular matrix-based linear systems).
+Generating a Gaussian sample this way takes approximately 20 times longer than evaluating a gradient of the log posterior.
+Further speedups might be possible as the sparse solvers on GPUs become more mature.